kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 For ux/ui integration, being able to list oauth2 applications that are accessible to the user would be a good feature.
 To limit "who" can see the oauth2 applications that an account can access a way to "allow read" but by proxy of the related users of the oauth2 service.
-This will require access controls to be able to interept the oauth2 config and provide rights based on that.
+This will require access controls to be able to interpret the oauth2 config and provide rights based on that.

 Satisfied by: